Blogging is a business. It is profitable, too.

 Let’s find out.

 Is Blogging Time Consuming?

-Like any other business, blogging can be a time-consuming activity.
+Yes!
+Like any other business, blogging is a time-consuming activity.
 Most bloggers spend no more than 5 hours per week on their blog.
 But for some full-time bloggers, blogging can take up to 60 hours per week – sometimes more.

 That can be sliced up into 12 hours per day from Monday to Friday or 8.6 hours daily including weekends.

 Long story short, blogging as a business may require a ton of time.

 The total time it takes to manage a blog depends on a handful of things: